Praqma/kubernetes-ebook/chapter04.md

 We should also setup an environment variable named `KUBERNETES_PUBLIC_IP_ADDRESS` with the value `10.240.0.20` .
-This will be handy in the next step.
+This will come in handy during the next step.

 Above explanation is not entirely true.